Zarma love poem

 Ay ga ba nin, ay kokoranta

-This zarma poem is in the Songhai dialect of Burkina Faso of 2.5 million people, half are women!
+This Zarma poem is in the Songhai dialect of 2.5 million people, half are women!

 Her very short hair is turbaned in a long, deep blue veil.
 The sun is a friend, sometimes too present, she knows how to adapt to it.
 One day she went to the well, on the other side of the village.
 A stranger was seated on the curb.
 She would have liked to exchange with him, 2, 3, 4, billions of words, but he spoke another language.